mhammerly/tink-django-demo/README.md

 $ python manage.py runserver
 ```

+the demo revolves around the `Secret` model and the `EncryptedField` class it uses. new secrets should be created using the `/secrets/create` endpoint. existing secrets should be viewed in the admin UI at `/admin/tink_field/secret/`. re-encryption can be triggered in the admin interface by selecting one or more `Secret`s and running the "Maybe trigger reencryption" action.

-`/secrets/` displays a list of secrets in the database already. `/secrets/create` is a form to create a new secret. if the "Encryptor" dropdown is left on "Default", a tink-based encryptor will be used for the secret and its last-reencrypted timestamp will be filled out. if instead "Legacy" is selected, a demo Fernet encryptor will be used and the last-reencrypted timestamp will be left blank. either way, submitting the form re-directs to `/secrets/`.
+when creating a new secret with the `/secrets/create` view, there is an "Encryptor" option to choose how the value will be encrypted. if "Default" is selected, a tink-based encryptor will be used for encryption and last-reencrypted timestamps will be filled out. if "Legacy" is selected, either a Fernet-based encryptor or no encryptor at all will be used for encryption and last-reencrypted timestamps will be left null.

-each time a secret is accessed, the demo will check the last-reencrypted timestamp to decide whether the secret needs to be re-encrypted. if the timestamp is too long ago, or if it's non-existent (as it would be if the secret was created with the legacy encryptor), it will re-encrypt. thus, secrets created with the legacy encryptor will actually never be displayed until after they have been re-encrypted. if you would like to see that re-encryption step-by-step, change the redirect on `/secrets/create` and use the django admin UI to view the secret after it has been created.
+each time a secret is accessed through `EncryptedField`, the `EncryptedField` will check the secret's last-reencrypted timestamp to decide whether the secret needs to be re-encrypted. if the timestamp is too long ago, or if it's non-existent (as it would be if the secret was created with the legacy encryptor), it will re-encrypt. accessing the secret through `EncryptedField` is all the "Maybe trigger reencryption" action does to re-encrypt values; in a real system, the reencryption will happen transparently whenever you access the secret.

 ## `EncryptedField`